-The picture shows some of the extralarge and heavy shipments carried by railroads.
+The picture shows 56 some of the extralarge and heavy shipments carried by railroads.
 Railroads are equipped to handle every kind of shipment-big or little-from bobby pins to battleship turbines.
 The heaviest freight shipment carried to date weighed 673,000 pounds.
 The tallest shipment stood 28 feet above the rails.
-Railroads have carried single shipments up to 183 feet in length.
+Railroads have carried single shipments of more than 190 feet in length.